vefja/immutability/README.md

 # immutability
-A tool for on-demand immutability on Nitrogen OS/Linux
+A tool for on-demand immutability on Vefjiaw OS